-Let us consider a square of side 4 cm

-If we place it on a centimeter graph paper then what do we observe?
+Let us consider a square of side 4 cm.
+If we place it on a centimeter graph paper then we observe that it covers 16 squares.

-It covers 16 squares i.e.

-the area of the square $= 4 \times 4$ sq cm = 16 sq cm
+So the area of the square =

+$$4 \times 4$$

+sq cm = $16$ sq. cm.

 There are four squares in each row and there are four rows.

-So the area is 4×4 sq cm.
+So the area is $4 \times 4$ sq cm.
 We know that a square is just like a rectangle with the special condition that its length is equal to the breadth.

 The length of one side of few squares are given.
-Find their areas using graph papers.
+Find their areas using graph papers also find side x side.
+What do you notice from the results obtained?